mszinte/PredictEye/.ipynb_checkpoints/README-checkpoint.md

 # __*PredictEye*__
-By :      Martin SZINTE & Vanessa MORITA
+By :      Martin SZINTE & Vanessa MORITA <br>
-With :    Anna MONTAGNINI & Guillaume MASSON
+With :    Anna MONTAGNINI & Guillaume MASSON<br>
-Version:  1.0
+Version:  1.0<br>

 # Version description
 Set of 5 experiments to determine the retinotopic organisation of the human